A Dirac type xp-Model and the Riemann Zeros

 There have been an increasing interest in physical models that might shed light on the Riemann hypothesis regarding the zeros of the Riemann Zeta functions.
 This program aims at a possible realization of a conjecture by Polya and Hilbert on the zeros of the Riemann Zeta function \cite{titchmarsh,edwards}.
 The Polya-Hilbert conjecture \cite{edwards} states that the complex zeros of the Riemann Zeta function on the critical line are described by the eigenvalues of a self-adjoint operator.
 One of the original proposals for such an operator arose from the work of Berry \cite{berry,berryk}, followed by Connes \cite{connes} and Sierra \cite{sierra0,sierra1,sierra11,sierra12,sierra2, sierra3} with their collaborators.
 The attempts towards construction of such an operator are guided by various properties that are ascribed to it \cite{berry,berryk}, including the requirements that it should exhibit a chaotic classical dynamics with isolated periodic trajectories and that it should break time reversal invariance.

-Guided by these requirements, Berry and Keating \cite{berryk} suggested that the operator $H_{0} = xp$ is a good candidate for the realization of the Polya- Hilbert conjecture.
-The Berry-Keating operator $xp$ leads to chaotic classical dynamics and breaks time reversal invariance.
+Guided by these requirements, Berry and Keating \cite{berryk} suggested that the operator $H_{0} = xp$ is a good candidate for the realization of the Polya-Hilbert conjecture.
+The Berry-Keating operator $xp$ breaks time reversal invariance.
 However, it does not by itself leads to closed trajectories, which requires various additional identifications in the classical phase space.
-The Berry-Keating operator was also analyzed by A. Connes \cite{connes}.
+There are distinct identifications or regularizations leading to similar realizations of the Polya-Hilbert conjecture.
+However each such identifications also suggest distinct interpretations of the model at the level of a semi-classical analysis.
+There were two main distinct regularizations.
+One was proposed by Berry and Keating, which leads to a discrete spectrum for the model.
+Another regularization was proposed by Connes \cite{connes}, which leads to a continuum spectrum with a missing discrete set of eigenvalues.
+The spectrum counting in the case of Berry and Keating and the missing spectral line counting in the case of Connes are though similar.
+Both pictures were later seen to be equivalent by Sierra \cite{sierra11,sierra12} in a quantum model displaying a discrete spectrum inside a continuum.

 An interesting physical realization of the Berry-Keating operator was given by Sierra and Townsend \cite{sierra1}, who observed that the $xp$-operator appears as the Hamiltonian of the quantum Hall effect when restricted to the lowest Landau level \cite{ezawa}.
 They further argued that from this perspective, the Berry-Keating Hamiltonian has a quantum description consistent with the Polya-Hilbert conjecture.
 The relationship of Riemann zeros to other quantum systems such as the inverted harmonic oscillator \cite{khare} and the Morse potential \cite{lagarias} have also been discussed in the literature.